vk3txd/nko-antenna-brief/docs/NKO_feedback.md

 # Feedback from NKO Test Stations

-As of **29 April 2026**, there are **three external test stations** documented in this repository in addition to the author’s own testing.
+As of **9 May 2026**, there are **four external test stations** documented in this repository in addition to the author’s own testing.

-A fourth station in U.S.A. is using WSPR to do comparisons - results have not been compiled as of end April 2026.
+The fourth station in U.S.A. is using WSPR to do comparisons, and now doing AM station comparisons, with WSPR data coming soon.

 These reports are subjective, path-dependent, and early.
 That said, they line up well enough to be worth recording.